pishleback/Fast-Chess/README.md

-An OPenGL chess GUI and multithreaded AI which is better than me, written using rust.
+An OpenGL chess GUI and multithreaded AI which is better than me, written using rust.